phess110/AI-Projects/Project 1/README.txt

 CSC 242 - Project 1 Connect 4
 Feb.
 2019

-I've included a makefile to compile the program so to compile just enter: make in the directory containing the program files.
-Alternatively, enter: javac *.java
+To compile enter: javac *.java in the directory containing the source files

 To run the program enter: java Connect

+You can use: make clean, to remove the class files when finished.

 Play instructions are printed as the game executes and are fairly self-explanatory.
 All user input is in the form of integers.
 There is some input testing.